oracle-livelabs/developer/dev-guide-ai-finance/local-tenancy/local-tenancy.md

     ![Generate public SSH keys](./images/generate-public-keys.png " ")

-    In Task 3, you'll need the SSH keys to gain access to the compute instance where you'll configure and run the software for this lab.
+    In a future task you'll need the SSH keys to gain access to the compute instance where you'll configure and run the software for this lab.
 Feel free to move the SSH keys to the .ssh directory of your terminal application.
 This will vary depending on which terminal emulator you're using on your system.

 7. You can also utilize an existing key pair if you already have one.
 Choose the radio button for **Upload public key file (.pub)** and drop the file on the box or click it to locate the file and upload it to the VM.